andrewlin618/Pokemon-Fight/README.md

 # Getting Started

-## Prerequisites

 ## Installation
-1. Clone the repo
+1. Get a local clone of the repo
 ```
 git clone https://github.com/andrewlin618/Pokemon-Fight.git
 ```
-2. Run index.html in Chrome or Node.js
+2. Open index.html in your browser

 ## Support